pespes26/Sed/README.md

 ```

 ##### Example File Content
--***Here is an example content of example.txt to test the script:
 The quick brown fox jumps over the lazy dog.
 Python is a versatile programming language.
 Regular expressions can be tricky to master.